asiandevs/DevOps-Gitlab/GitLab-Runner-Setup.md

 # Give it permission to execute
 sudo chmod +x /usr/local/bin/gitlab-runner

+NOTE:
+To register a project-specific runner, open your project in your GitLab instance or GitLab SaaS account.
+From the navigation menu on the left, click the Settings item and select CI/CD option:
+After that, scroll down to the Runners section and click the button to expand the section:

 # Create a GitLab Runner user
 sudo useradd --comment 'GitLab Runner' --create-home gitlab-runner --shell /bin/bash